Our website is user-supported. When you purchase through links on our site, we may earn a commission but at no additional cost to you. Learn more >

 Does your bathroom smell like urine whenever you take a shower?
 Urine smells can sometimes be an issue in your bathroom when someone pees in the shower, and the urine is washed down the drain.
 Many people often assume the urine and odor will quickly wash away, but that isn’t often the case.

-What Causes Bathroom to Smell Like Urine After Shower?
+What Causes Bathrooms to Smell Like Urine After Shower?

 Here are the most common reasons your bathroom might smell like urine after a shower: